10X Genomics Inc Annual Shareholders Meeting Transcript

 Serge Saxonov - 10x Genomics, Inc. - Co-Founder, CEO & Director

 Good afternoon.
-I want to welcome all of you to the 2020 Annual Meeting of Stockholders of 10x Genomics and call this meeting to order.
+I want to welcome all of you to the 2021 Annual Meeting of Stockholders of 10x Genomics, Inc. and call this meeting to order.

+I'm Serge Saxonov of Co-Founder and Chief Executive Officer and a member of the Board of Directors of 10x Genomics, and I will act as Chairperson of the meeting.

 Justin J. McAnear - 10x Genomics, Inc. - CFO